 We deepen the many benefits that the adoption of a conscious storage strategy can bring to your experience with WhatsApp, transforming a simple function into a powerful tool for managing your digital life.
 The first and most obvious advantage isorder and visual cleaning.
 A bulky chat screen is often a source of stress and frustration.
 Storing non-active conversations means eliminating visual noise, making it easier and faster to locate current and important chats.
 This reduces the time spent flowing endlessly, improving efficiency.
 Second, archiving favours a better concentration.
 Less visible chats mean less distractions.
 When your attention is not constantly caught by old conversations or silent but still present groups, you can fully dedicate yourself to current communications, improving the quality of your interactions and your productivity, both in the working and personal context.
 Another crucial aspect is privacy and temporary discretion.
 Although storage is not a long-term security measure, it can be incredibly useful in situations where you lend your phone to friends or family.
 Archiving sensitive or personal conversations prevents their immediate visualization, offering a level of discretion that, although momentary, is often enough for daily needs.
 It is a quick way to “clean” the interface without having to delete content you want to store.
 Storage also contributes to effective management of mental space.
 Digital disorder can result in mental disorder.
 Knowing that old conversations are sorted and not occupying valuable space in your mind, it allows you to face new communications with greater clarity and less cognitive fatigue.
 It is a principle of “digital minimalism” applied to messaging.
 Finally, archiving allows maintenance of relevant conversations without weighting the main screen.
 Do you have a chat with important information that is no longer active?
 File it.
 It will remain accessible in the “Archive” section whenever you need it, without contributing to the chaos of the main screen.
 This allows you to store a historical archive of your communications without compromising its fluidity.
 All these elements are combined reduce digital stress, a growing problem in modern society.
 Taking control of your chats through storage, not only organize your data, but also contribute to greater balance and well-being in your daily interaction with technology.

-Archive on Android: Detailed Guide for Total Control
+Android Storage: Detailed Guide for Total Control

 The Android ecosystem, known for its flexibility and its customization options, offers a chat storage process on WhatsApp which is both intuitive and functional.
 To start the process on an Android smartphone, the first step is obviously to start the WhatsApp application, looking for its colored icon on the home screen of your device or within the application drawer.
 Once you open the app, you will find yourself on the main screen, where all your active conversations are listed.
 From here, to store a single chat, you need to locate the conversation you want to hide and keep your finger pressed on it for an instant.
 This gesture, known as “extended tap”, will activate a selection mode and will make a options bar appear at the top of the screen.
 In this bar, search and select the box-shaped icon with a downward arrow: this is the “Archive” icon.
 Touching it, the selected chat will disappear immediately from the main screen and will be moved to the archive.
 If your intention is to further release the main screen, you can store multiple conversations at once.
 After making the extended tap on the first chat, which will select it and will make the options bar appear, you can simply shorten all the other conversations you want to store.
 You will see a check mark appear next to each selected chat.
 Once you have selected all the conversations of your interest, tap the “Archive” icon again in the top bar.
 WhatsApp will confirm the operation with a temporary message like “[number] chat archived”.
 But what if you want to do clean square and store all the chats at once?
 WhatsApp on Android also offers this option.
 From the main chat screen, tap the icon of the three vertical posts located in the upper right corner, which will open a drop-down menu.
 Select the “Settings” option, then navigate to “Chat” and then in “Cronology chat”.
 Here you will find the option “Store all chats”.
 You will be asked to confirm your choice with a “OK” and all your active conversations will be moved to the archive.
-To access stored chats and consult them, or possibly restore them, you must return to the main chat screen.
+To access archived chats and consult them, or possibly restore them, you must return to the main chat screen.
 If you have stored at least one conversation, you will see a new voice appear at the top of the chat list, often called “Archives” or “Archives (1)” (or with the number of chats stored).
 By touching this item, you will access the section where all your hidden conversations are kept.
-In case of reconsideration and if you want to return a conversation from the archive to the main screen, the process is just as simple: within the “Archives” section, tap on the desired chat and select the arrow icon facing up (a symbol of “Extract from the archive”) that will appear in the upper bar.
-The conversation will return immediately visible on the main list of chats.
+In case of reconsideration and if you want to return a conversation from the archive to the main screen, the process is equally simple: within the “Archive” section, tap on the desired chat and select the arrow icon facing up (a symbol of “Extract from the archive”) that will appear in the upper bar.
+The conversation will be immediately visible on the main list of chats.
 It is essential to understand that, by default, archived chats remain such indefinitely.
 However, Android offers an important customization option that can change this behavior.
 In WhatsApp settings, you can choose whether the archived chats should automatically reappear on the main screen when you receive a new message.
 This setting, “You keep the chats stored”, can be disabled to make a new message “unlock” the chat from the archive, bringing it back to the top of the list.
 This aspect will be deepened in a dedicated section, but it is crucial to customize the storage experience according to your notification and visibility needs.

 Storage on iPhone: Optimize Chats with Elegance and Simplicity

 IPhone users, known to appreciate the clean user interface and the intuitive iOS approach, will find that the chat storage process on WhatsApp is just as smooth and well integrated in the operating system usage experience.
-To start, like for each operation within the app, you need to start WhatsApp by selecting its icon from the home screen of your iPhone or from the App Library.
+To start, as with every operation within the app, you need to start WhatsApp by selecting its icon from the home screen of your iPhone or from the App Library.
 Once opened, you will find yourself in the “Chat” section, accessible via the dedicated icon at the bottom of the screen.
 This screen lists all your active conversations.
 To store a single chat, iPhone offers two main methods, both quick and effective.
 The first consists in performing a “swipe” (a finger slide) from right to left on the conversation you want to store.
 This gesture will make a series of hidden buttons appear, including the “Archive” button.
 Touching it, the selected chat will be immediately moved to the archive, disappearing from the main list.
 The second method, equally valid, provides a prolonged tap on the interest chat.
 This action will open a context menu from which you can directly select the “Archive” option.
 Both methods achieve the same result, leaving the user the freedom to choose what is more convenient.
 For users who want to store multiple conversations simultaneously, iPhone further simplifies the process.
 From the “Chat” screen, tap the “Edit” option located in the upper left corner.
 This will activate a selection mode that will allow you to place a circular check mark next to all the chats you want to store.
 Once you select the desired chats, tap the “Archive” item that will appear at the bottom of the screen.
 All selected conversations will be moved to the archive in one operation.
 If the goal is a radical cleaning, WhatsApp on iPhone also allows you to store all chats at once.
 To do this, from the main screen of the app, select the “Settings” icon (often gear-shaped) in the bottom bar.
 Then, within the Settings menu, tap “Chat”.
 Going through the options, you will find “Store all chats”; tap it and confirm the action by selecting “Store All”.
 All your active conversations will be archived.
 To see the archived chats, go back to the “Chat” section of the app.
 Scroll up or, in some cases, scroll down in the chat list, and you will find the item “Archive”.
 Touching it, you can access the full list of conversations you have hidden.
 If at any time you decide to restore a stored chat and return it to the main screen, the process is just as intuitive.
 Inside the “Archive” section, you can again swipe from right to left on the desired chat and select the “Extract” button.
 Alternatively, you can tap on the conversation and choose “Extract” from the menu that appears.
 Also on iPhone, the default is that archived chats remain such indefinitely, regardless of receiving new messages.
 However, this setting can be customized to fit your preferences.
 To change it, go to “Settings”, then “Chat”, and here you will find the option “Mantieni le chat archiveate”.
 By deactivating the switch adjacent to this entry, you will make sure that the stored chats automatically resurface to the main screen when they receive a new message.
 This flexibility ensures that iPhone users can configure WhatsApp according to their precise organization and notification needs, making the experience as personal as possible.

 Computer Archives Management: WhatsApp Web and Desktop Client

 WhatsApp flexibility also extends to the desktop environment, both through the dedicated application for Windows and macOS, and through WhatsApp Web, the browser version of the service.
 In both cases, the method to store messages is practically identical, offering a coherence of use that facilitates management of chats regardless of the platform.
 To begin, that you are using the desktop client or WhatsApp Web, the first step is to start the application or access the website through your favorite browser.
 If you have not already done so, you will need to establish the connection with your mobile WhatsApp account by scanning the QR code displayed on your computer screen with your smartphone.
 Once the main screen of WhatsApp is displayed on your computer, with the list of conversations on the left, the storage of a single chat is a direct operation.
 Place the mouse pointer on the conversation you want to store.
 You will see a small arrow-shaped icon facing down (or sometimes three horizontal dots) on the right side of the chat line.
 Click on this icon to open a drop-down menu.
 Among the available options, select “Archivia chat”.
 The conversation will disappear immediately from the main list and will be moved to the archive.
 It is important to note, however, that the desktop and web versions of WhatsApp have some significant limitations regarding their mobile counterparts, particularly with regard to storage features.
 When writing this article, you cannot store multiple conversations simultaneously and there is no option to store all chats at once by acting directly from your computer.
 These operations, for now, remain exclusive to the application’s smartphone versions.
 This limitation emphasizes the importance of the smartphone as a central hub for advanced management of WhatsApp settings.
 Despite these restrictions, restoring a chat stored by the computer is as simple as storage.
 To access hidden conversations, search and click on the “Archive” entry that is usually located at the top left of the main WhatsApp screen, above the active chat list.
 Once you enter the archived chat section, place the mouse pointer on the conversation you want to restore.
 Here too, click on the arrow icon facing down (or the three dots) corresponding to the chat and the menu that appears, choose the option “Extract chat from the archive”.
 The chat will be immediately visible on the main list of conversations.
 As for the behavior of the chats stored in case of receiving new messages, WhatsApp on computer follows the settings defined on the smartphone.
 By default, archived chats remain such even if you receive new messages.
-If you want to change this behavior, i.e. make sure that the stored chats automatically re-emerge in the main screen when you receive a new message, you will need to switch from WhatsApp settings on your Android or iPhone smartphone, as described in the previous chapters.
+If you want to change this behavior, or make sure that the stored chats automatically re-emerge in the main screen when you receive a new message, you will necessarily have to intervene from WhatsApp settings on your Android or iPhone smartphone, as described in the previous chapters.
 The desktop client and WhatsApp Web simply reflect the choices made on the main mobile device, not offering an ad hoc option for this specific configuration.
 This dependence on the smartphone reinforces the idea that, although desktop versions are excellent for daily communication, the deepest management of the account and its settings always happen on the mobile device.

 Advanced setup: “Maintain Archived Chats” and Other Crucial Settings